Wilkhu90/VaultDaemon/README.md

 - Centos - /var/log/messages
 - Ubuntu - /var/log/syslog

-You can also check the process running on the OS.
+You can also check the background process running on the OS.
 ```ruby
 ps -ef | grep VaultDaemon
 ```